> Uploading knowledge... _

 By running the app and modifying the device language settings or overriding the app-specific language settings, we can observe how iOS dynamically adjusts both the device locale and the app locale based on user preferences.

-Let's start with a simple case: language selected "English (United Kindom)" and region "United Kindom".
-In this case the Locale.preferredLanguages (which always matches AppleLanguages) returns en-GB and also Bundle.preferredLocalization returns en-GB.
-This behavior makes sense because "English (United Kingdom)" is a locale supported by the app, making it an easy match between the device's locale and the app's available localizations.
+Let's start with a simple case: language selected "English (United Kingdom)" and region "United Kingdom".
+In this case Locale.preferredLanguages (which always matches AppleLanguages) returns en-GB and also Bundle.preferredLocalization returns en-GB.
+This is a straightforward exact match (CLDR distance 0) — the device locale en-GB is directly supported by the app, so no distance calculation is needed.

 An example with the default locale set at device level, that matches the app locale